 I pity the fool who ever doubts the team’s Mr. Fix It, the unmistakable Bad Attitude Baracus simply known as B.A.
 Just be sure to have some spiked milk on hand if flying with Bad Attitude.
 He’s really not fond of choppers, Murdock, and Murdock flying a chopper.

 Even though he had a lot of fun with The A-Team cast, Mr. T still had a few hiccups on set.
 When filming the season 4 premiere on a cruise ship, Mr. T experienced a loss in the family.
-He overcame Baracus’s fear of flying to get helicoptered off the ship before sending a whole list of demands to the producers for his return.
+He overcame Baracus’ fear of flying to get helicoptered off the ship before sending a whole list of demands to the producers for his return.
 And so Mr. T went through a very brief unemployment spell of one episode before they patched things up.
 Good thing, too, because Bad Attitude was already a cult icon.

-Mr. T. got his A-Team job because of his other memorable role.
-In 1982, Sylvester Stallone cast him as a rival boxer in Rocky III.
+Mr. T. got his A-Team job because of his other memorable role: In 1982, Sylvester Stallone cast him as a rival boxer in Rocky III.
 There, fans got to hear the start of that most iconic line: “I don’t hate him but… I pity the fool.”
 It’s also where producers spotted the opportunity to create a show just for him, and the T was actually the first piece of the A-Team.
 The tough guy battled cancer in the ‘90s, specifically T-lymphoma, laughing off its name as “personalized cancer.”
 When Hurricane Katrina hit in 2005, he rushed down to assist, and ditched all his signature gold jewelry; the amount of suffering and loss he saw was humbling

-Just because he’s a career bruiser, doesn’t mean he’s not a softy with a big heart under that muscle, and that actually made him a bit critical of the 2010 film.
-The original A Team always had this running joke where they ALWAYS showed people escaping some big explosion or crash.
+Just because he’s a career bruiser, doesn’t mean he’s not a softy with a big heart under that muscle, and that actually made him a bit critical of the 2010 film version of the show.
+The original A Team always had this running joke where they always showed people escaping some big explosion or crash.
 It was all for spectacle, not actual death or gore.
 So, when Mr. T saw more explicit stuff in the movie, he wasn’t a fan, saying it took away the family fun from it.
 Recently, he teamed up with fellow wrestling personality Hulk Hogan to host SNL and even showing off his musical moves on Dancing with the Stars.
 He didn’t even need any milk to pull that off!
-Today in his late ‘60s, he’s a born-again Christian with three children, really living life to the fullest.
-Cause there’s never been a camera Mr. T didn’t like.
+Today at 70, he’s a born-again Christian with three children, really living life to the fullest.
+‘Cause there’s never been a camera Mr. T didn’t like.